maximuskowalski/smount/README.md

 --------------------
 ```

 The configuration for the union remote is created and all that is really left is to build the service files and start the mounts.
-An RC port will be selected for you finding the first unused port equal to or greater than 5575.
+An RC port will be selected for you by finding the first unused port equal to or greater than 5575.

 ```assembly
 Is this a cloudbox install?
 [Y/N] : y